Research Questions

 Supervisor: Professor JD Huang

-Zurn also values being able to pursue his PhD on his own terms, without the pressures of preconceived expectations, “My goals are slightly different from others; I don’t feel the absolute need to publish, or apply to be a Principle Investigator in the future.
+Zurn values being able to pursue his PhD on his own terms, without the pressures of preconceived expectations, “My goals are slightly different from others; I don’t feel the absolute need to publish, or apply to be a Principle Investigator in the future.
 I just want to learn as much as I can and the experience here itself is…what my goal is, and I'm already getting it every single day I walk into the lab."

-As for what’s next in store for Zurn, he hopes his focus on mRNA therapeutics will allow greater accessibility to treatment options for patients, “Less developed countries find it very difficult to afford protein therapies, so we are currently developing ways to make our mRNA therapies equally good so that one day, it can be in the market as well."
+Zurn hopes his focus on mRNA therapeutics will allow greater accessibility to treatment options for patients, “Less developed countries find it very difficult to afford protein therapies, so we are currently developing ways to make our mRNA therapies equally good so that one day, it can be in the market as well."

 June 2020